tpusmb/chat_bot/info/data/nlu/crous.md

 - I am looking for the CROUS
 - I need informations on the french CROUS
 - Do you know about CROUS ?
+- crous
+- need crous
+- the crous